 This list is just the tip of a much larger iceberg when it comes to maximizing your energy, your creative focus, and your mental stamina.
 While you may think “It’s just me,” or, “This is just how it is in my industry,” I guarantee you from years of trial and error there is a better way.
 I have spent years learning how to creatively excel as an editor despite living with adult ADD, major depression, and surviving several bouts of total burnout.
 And now that I’ve cracked the code for myself, I have made it my mission to share what I’ve learned with you.
 And it starts with making your health a priority.

-Click here to learn more about the Fitness In Post revolution and discover how to optimize the most important operating system you have — Yourself.
+Click here to learn more about Optimize Yourself and discover how to optimize the most important operating system you have — Yourself.